 F1 is currently scheduled for 8pm UK time, and F2 and F3 are scheduled for 6pm UK time.
 Please do not be late, as we will not wait for you.
 We are willing to delay the session start time by 15 minutes if you give us adequate warning, but other than that, the session will start on time.
 Invites will usually be sent 10-15 minutes before.

 There is a mandatory two minute break at the start of every race.
 This is to allow people enough time to change and edit their strategy.
 The two minute break will start as soon as everybody is loaded onto the grid, and only the host or dedicated person will press X after 90s has passed.
 Nobody else should press X. A 10 second penalty will be added to the time of anyone failing to abide by this rule.
 Reprimands will be given if you DNF in the race.

-You must complete at least one full qualifying lap.
-This means you must complete an out lap, a flying lap and an in lap.
-If you are serving a back of the grid penalty, you must retire straight away at the start of qualifying.
+You are not required to set a qualifying lap if you do not wish to..
 Please do your best to avoid cars on their fast laps and stay away from the racing line where possible when you are not doing a lap.

 5. Lobby Glitches